 The bar for a successful challenge to a will on the gorund of a lack of mental capacity is set high.
-Cases in 2013 and 2014 made it clear that recurrent mental illness (schizophrenia) and being 'grief stricken' do not necessarily mean that a testator lacks the mental capacity to make a valid will.
+Cases from 2013 onwards make it clear that recurrent mental illness (schizophrenia) and being 'grief stricken' do not necessarily mean that a testator lacks the mental capacity to make a valid will.

 |Ombudsman Hits Out at Lack of Regulation Over Wills|

 |Value of Joint Policy Not Part of Estate|